-Key audit matters (Continued)
+Key audit matters (Cont'd)

 No. Key audit matter How our audit addressed the key audit matter 1.
-Accounting for capital investments in the Distribution Network The concession is structured so that if Umeme's operational performance matches the targets used in setting the tariffs, and assuming no growth in sales volume during the retail tariff year, Umeme's annual return from operating the electricity distribution concession will be equal to a contractually allowed annual return of 20% on capital investments.
-The annual return is based on the unrecovered US\$ based capital investments as approved by the Electricity Regulatory Authority.
-The investments made by the Company into the Distribution Network are recovered through the tariff methodology as annual capital recovery charges factored into the tariffs charged to the customers.
+Accounting for capital investments in the Distribution Netwo ork The Company took over the system for the distribution and supply of electricity (the "Distribution System") in Uganda from Uganda Electricity (bistribution Company Limited (UEDCL) under a concession arrangement (the "Concession") for a period of 20 years.
+The concession is structured so that if Umeme's operational performance matches the targets used in setting the tariffs, and assuming no growth in sales volume during the retail tariff year, Umeme's annual return from operating the electricity distribution concession will be equal to a contractually allowed annual return of 20% on capital investments.
+The annual return is based on the unrecovered USD based capital investments as approved by the Electricity Regulatory Authority.
+The investments made by the Company into the Distribution Network are initially recorded as intangible assets and recovered through the tariff methodology as annual capital recovery charges, factored into the tariffs charged to the customers.
 Annual capital recovery charges are computed as the product of the gross total accumulated investments and weighted average depreciation rate.
 The investments not yet recovered through the tariff methodology at the time of transfer of the Distribution Network to UEDCL are to be paid to the Company as a buy out amount.
-We considered this to be a key audit matter because: • The amounts involved and related disclosures, as presented in Notes 17 and 18, are significant to the Company's financial results and position. • The accounting for the related intangible asset and buy out amount involves assumptions and management judgement such as determining: the investments that are expected to be recovered through the tariff methodology vis-a-vis through the buy out amount; and the discount rates applied in calculating the fair value of the buy out amount on initial recognition and measurement.
+We considered this to be a key audit matter because: The amounts involved and related disclosures, as presented in Notes 17 and 18, are significant to the Company's financial results and position.
+The accounting for the related intangible asset and buy out amount involves assumptions and management judgement such as determining: the investments that are expected to be recovered through the tariff methodology vis-a-vis through the buy out amount; and the discount rates applied in calculating the fair value of the buy out amount on initial recognition and measurement.
 Our audit procedures included but were not limited to: Understanding the Company's processes for recording and accounting for capital investments.
 Checking the occurrence of capital investment transactions through review, on a sample basis, of supporting documentation.
 Evaluating the management assumptions and judgements applied in determining the capital investments expected to be recovered through the tariff methodology vis-a-vis the buy out amount.
 Evaluating the management assumptions and judgements applied in determining the discount rates applied in calculating the fair value of the buy out amount on initial recognition and measurement and checking the arithmetic correctness of the calculations.
 Evaluating the rates applied in the amortisation of the intangible asset and checking the arithmetic correctness of the amortisation calculations.
 Assessing the adequacy of the Company's disclosures regarding the capital investments.